 ETF pricing

 The ability to do deposits and redemptions places economic limits on the discounts and premiums at which ETFs trade relative to their NAVs.
 These limits exist because authorized participants compete with each other to create trading profits.
-The profits from employing these strategies depend on the spread between the ETF unit price and the underlying NAV.
+Their profits depend on the spread between the ETF unit price and the underlying NAV.
 When the difference is large, the profits will be great, and many authorized participants will compete for these profits.
 Their trading keeps the spread small.

 Leveraged ETFs

-ETF sponsors design Leveraged ETFs to provide levered returns, inverse returns, or levered inverse returns to their investors.
+ETF sponsors design leveraged ETFs to provide levered returns, inverse returns, or levered inverse returns to their investors.
 For example, the ETFX DAX 2X Long ETF is a daily double-levered fund designed to return twice the daily German DAX equity index return.
 The fund produces these returns by holding a DAX index portfolio that is twice larger than the capital in the fund.
 The fund finances the portfolio with its capital and by borrowing an equal amount of money.
 Alternatively, the fund may hold futures contracts to increase exposure to the DAX.
 Inverse and levered inverse ETFs hold short positions in their portfolios.

 Leveraged ETFs are popular with investors and speculators because they provide substantial exposure to underlying index risks without much cost.
 That exposure makes them very risky, however.